0xbe1/0xbe1/README.md

 - 👋 Hi, I’m @0xbe1
-- 👀 I’m interested in web3 development
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning web3

 <!---
 0xbe1/0xbe1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.